-Carrying during the summer, your gun is going to come in contact with sweat and oil (which, by the way, have probably soaked into your holster too).
+Carrying during the summer, your gun is going to come in contact with sweat and oil (which, by the way, have probably soaked into your holsters too).
 That means the same for the ammunition in your weapon.

 But high heat (and not to mention sudden fluctuations of temps from inside at 70 degrees; to a hot vehicle of 90+) can cause problems for primers and powder, thus causing unreliable ammunition.

 Or, you might even encounter having to expose you (and your CCW) to water—crossing a creek or stream, or maybe even falling in accidentally.
 Smokeless powder and primers that come in contact with moisture are not reliable.

-The best thing to do is take your weapon to the range and discharge the “old” loads.
-Now the ammo isn’t old; it just needs to be replaced with ammunition that hasn’t been in your weapon all summer (or winter)
+The best thing to do is to take your weapon to the range and discharge the “old” loads.
+Now the ammo isn’t old; it just needs to be replaced with ammunition from the bulk that hasn’t been in your weapon all summer (or winter)